thehackerwithin/berkeley/README.md

 This is very similar to creating a post:

+- if the file for your date is YYYY-MM-DD-tbd.markdown, rename the file replacing "tbd" with your topic
 - edit the post
 - Commit it: `git commit -am "adds a post for march 1"
 - Push it to your fork `git push origin gh-pages`